nasermirzaei89/nasermirzaei89.github.io/_posts/2019-03-09-write-a-great-ci-for-gitlab.md

   - tags
 ```

-`$CI_COMMIT_TAG` is the name of tag, eg. `v1.2.0`.
+`$CI_COMMIT_TAG` is the name of the tag, eg. `v1.2.0`.
 And not that this step only runs on `tags`

-after passing this build stage on tag, see the registery section on your gitlab to make sure the image has been built with the expected tag.
+after passing this build stage on a tag, see the registry section on your gitlab to make sure the image has been built with the expected tag.

-Be carefull that you said run on master or except master in last steps, so many of them will run on `tags`.
+Be careful that you said to run on master or except master in last steps so many of them will run on `tags`.
 You need to exclude them from tags to prevent running them on tagging a version.
 Add this to all last steps
 ```yml
   except: